Oren-Arg/brush-with-ML/README.md

 I hope that my work is adequate for this course and I would like to get a feedback if possible.

-I mainly learned from seborn and scikit how to accomplish this project.
+I mainly learned from seaborn and scikit documentation how to accomplish this project.